- Plan Your Route: The Garden Route is packed with must-see spots, from beaches to forests. Map out your stops to make the most of your trip.

 Activities and Excursions

-Hiking (Low adrenaline rating)
+- Hiking (Low adrenaline rating).

 The Garden Route has an abundance of breathtaking hiking trails, so it’s only natural that one of the best and most popular activities is going on a hike.

 The trails allow you to traverse through diverse landscapes, experience captivating coastal cliffs, and scout the mountainous terrain.
+For families, it's a fantastic way to bond in nature, create lasting memories, and get some exercise, all for the cost of a good pair of hiking shoes!

-Surfing (Medium adrenaline rating)
+- Surfing (Medium adrenaline rating).

 The beaches found throughout the Garden Route are some of the most pristine in all of South Africa, which hasn’t gone unnoticed by tourists.